About the ceremony and your Degree

 If you are graduating in person at an ordinary ceremony (not the GA ceremony or the ceremony for MA graduands), on the day of your graduation, there is a brief drinks reception in college for you and your Senate-House guests.
 At this event you register for your graduation and collect the Senate House tickets for your guests.
 The Praelector will also give a talk explaining how the graduation ceremony works.

-You have the option of attending a buffet lunch in College.
+You have the option of attending a lunch in College.
 The Senate House session for Downing is at different times throughout the year so your Lunch may be prior to your graduation ceremony or after it.
-You, as the graduand, will be a guest of the college at these events; you are also welcome to bring guests to the buffet lunch at a cost of £25.00 per guest.
+You, as the graduand, will be a guest of the college at these events; you are also welcome to bring guests to the lunch at a cost of £25.00 per adult, children aged between 7 and 15 years are at a cost of £12.50, children under 7 years are at a cost of £6.25.
+Your total party size cannot exceed five including yourself.
 The maximum number of guests varies depending on your degree and the ceremony, please see the information regarding guest numbers on the pages below.

 You will need to book your lunch places and list any dietary requirements when you make your booking either via your Camsis self-service page (current students), or Extended Self-Service (ESS, former students).
 See below for information about graduation booking.
 Graduation booking and payment for any additional guest lunches must be made at least three weeks before the congregation date.